attogram/ollama-bash-toolshed/README.md

 Bash scripts to chat with tool using models.
 Add new tools to your shed with ease.
 Runs on Ollama.

+For Help and Discussions please join the [Attogram Discord Channel](https://discord.gg/BGQJCbYVBa)

 ## Usage

 Run the toolshed: